mikeheft/route_rater/README.md

+![alt text](logo_2x.png)
 # README
-![alt text](logo_2x.png)

 # RouteRater

 [ApiReview](https://docs.google.com/document/d/1EIruijeCCnIcu7I0AWO1ic397ll4yv2Fh5NWU4cgFlY/edit#heading=h.mqfjv3fbg3fa)

-> In order to attract a retain Care Drivers we need to ensure that are able to maximize their profits on any given day
+> In order to attract and retain Care Drivers we need to ensure that they are able to maximize their profits on any given day

 ## Prequisites
 - `ruby 3.3.0`